Outdoor and Walking

 Sessions last for fifty minutes and are held at the same time each week.
 Fees are due on a weekly basis unless you give me notice of cancellation in advance, as per our agreement.
 If you can't make a planned session, I will try to offer you an alternative time in the same week in order to maintain contact.

-I am available daytime and evenings, Mon-Tues
+I am available daytime and evenings, Mon-Tues and Friday

-Working with a therapist can give you the chance to explore your thoughts and feelings from a new perspective.
+I aim to give you the chance to explore your thoughts and feelings from a new perspective.
 By doing so, it may be possible for you to find deeper understanding, acceptance and clarity, a greater trust in yourself, and physical and mental integration.

 The Person-Centred Approach developed from the work of the psychologist Dr. Carl Rogers.
 He advanced an approach to psychotherapy and counselling that, at the time, was considered extremely radical, viewing persons not as faulty or in deficit but as having the potential to grow in creative and more fully functioning directions.
-Please have a look at the Person Centred Association website for further details:
+Please have a look at the Person Centred Association website for further details.

 The records I hold are subject to the General Data Protection Regulations 2018, which gives clients the right to access personal data held about them.